ActualLab/Fusion/docs/Overview.md

 As you see, it does nothing but "replicates" the source's behavior.
 Doesn't seem quite useful, right?
 But what about remote replicas?
-What if we implement something allowing to publish a computed instance on server side, which will let clients to create its remote replicas, and these remote replicas will support all the same operations - e.g. you could subscribe to their invalidation events or request an update?
+What if we implement something allowing to publish a computed instance on server side, which will let clients create its remote replicas, and these remote replicas will support all the same operations - e.g. you could subscribe to their invalidation events or request an update?

 Long story short, such type really exists in Fusion, and it works nearly as